bolive2/startup/README.md

 Can store things even after reset apps can view things from the mongo console can store and find values from javascript

+## Login Notes:
+have to find balance of accessiblity and security

+End points are key of seeing authorization

+Use the encryption to store passwords.
+This way even if people get into database, they still don't see passwords

+There are different sources to store passwords